gnicol/GitSwarm/perforce_swarm/doc-ce/raketasks/backup_restore.md

 its key in the same place defeats the purpose of using encryption in the first place!

-If you use a package installation,please see the [instructions in the readme to backup your configuration](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md#backup-and-restore-omnibus-gitlab-configuration).
+If you use a package installation, please see the [instructions in the readme to backup your configuration](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md#backup-and-restore-omnibus-gitlab-configuration).
 If you have a source installation, please consider backing up your